 With warmer days during spring and summer, it is more likely that a daily search of the horse will find ticks attached and feeding on the host horse.
 Ticks are prevalent in most areas and tend to be more abundant in fall and spring months when they are searching for a host.
 Ticks can be found year round, but often are more common in warmer weather.
 Checking and/or brushing the coat of the horse will assist in quicker shedding and will assist in finding other types of parasitic or skin conditions.

 Farrier visits should be year round every six to eight weeks.
 Often horses that are heavily ridden are shod.
 When they are not ridden as much in the winter, owners tend to remove the shoes and let the horses go barefoot.
 With the prospect of resuming riding in the spring, shoes will need to be placed back on the horse.
 Schedule a visit from your farrier to enable him ample time to fit your horse's needs into his schedule.
 Remember that everyone else in the spring will also want to retain the farrier for the same purpose!

-Some final jobs include Spring barn cleaning and checking of equipment.
-Sweep out hay chafe that has collected during the winter; remove cobwebs, dead insects, dirt and dust.
+Some final jobs include spring barn cleaning and checking of equipment.
+Sweep out hay waste that has collected during the winter; remove cobwebs, dead insects, dirt and dust.
 Check barn walls for repairs.
 Spring is a good time to clean and condition the saddle and bridles checking for weak leather, buckles and snaps and cleansing of saddle pads, horse blankets and any other equipment that could use a good scrubbing.

 Written by Helene McKernan, Retired Penn State Extension Educator